Advent of Code 2015 - Day 24 - It Hangs in the Balance

 Part 1

 We are told that the presents need to be evenly divided into three groups based on their weight (which is provided as input).
-Along with this, we are required to ensure that the first grouping (which goes in the passenger compartment of the sleigh) needs to include the minimal amount of packages possible.
-So as to resolve conflict upon multiple package combinations meeting the first groupings critieria, we are to consider the grouping which has the smallest quantum entanglement (aka product of their weights) to be the winner.
-For part one we are required to determine what the quantum entanglement of the first group will be based on this criteria.
+Along with this, we are required to ensure that the first grouping (which goes in the passenger compartment of the sleigh) includes the minimal number of packages possible.
+To resolve conflicts when multiple package combinations meet the first grouping’s criteria, we consider the grouping with the smallest quantum entanglement (i.e. the product of their weights) to be the winner.
+For part one, we need to determine what the quantum entanglement of the first group will be based on these criteria.

-To begin we will parse the provide package weights into a form we can process hence forth.
+To begin, we will parse the provided package weights into a form we can process henceforth.

 type Weight = number;